-On songfile.com, the steps to follow were simple: I clicked the "Song Search" link (note their browser requirements), entered the title of one of the songs I covered, and searched their database for the types of licenses available.
-Upon selecting the "mechanical license" option, I was asked the following multiple-choice questions (my answers appear in parentheses):
+On songfile.com, the steps to follow were simple: I clicked the “Song Search” link (note their browser requirements), entered the title of a cover song on my cd, and searched their database for the types of licenses available.
+Upon selecting the “mechanical license” option, I was asked the following multiple-choice questions (my answers appear in parentheses):

 1) How many recordings will you make?
 [2500 COPIES OR LESS (LICENSE FEE MINIMUM IS 500 UNITS)]